Speak to an expert today 01270 440 341 020 3633 2107

 1. Fire Safety

-Things to look out for with fire safety in a working from home risk assessment might include checking fire alarms are working, ensuring routes to exits are clear in case of a fire, and eliminating any electrical equipment that may not be safe, for example a laptop plug with exposed wires.
+Fire risk assessments are a legal requirement for workplace health and safety.
+Fire is a risk in any building and so fire safety is just as important for a remote working risk assessment.
+Factors to consider in a working from home risk assessment might include checking smoke or fire alarms are working, ensuring escape routes are clear in case of a fire, and eliminating any unsafe electrical equipment, for example a laptop plug with exposed wires.

 2. Accidents

 Slips, trips and falls can happen anywhere, including at home.
-There may be fewer obstacles in a home office environment, or there may be more, such as children’s toys or even pets.
-A working from home risk assessment should identify these potential accident spots and list ways to reduce these risks.
+There may be fewer obstacles in a home office environment, but a working from home risk assessment should still identify any potential accident spots and list ways to reduce these risks.
+As part of a remote working risk assessment, you may wish to detail what should happen if an accident does occur, and what steps should be taken to report the accident.

 3. Working Environment